GerganaStanilova/Fast-and-exact-motif-discovery-using-the-SeqAn-library-GenMap-algorithm/README.md

    /path/to/implant_motif/build ./implantmotif t n motif
    ```

-   where t is the number of the sequences, n is the length of one sequence, and motif is the sequence you want implanted.
+   where t is the number of the sequences, n is the length of one sequence, and motif is the sequence to be implanted.